Income limit for residence permit for an employed person

 The income limit of EUR 1,600 corresponds with the minimum pay for full-time work based on collective agreements in several sectors where work-based immigration is needed.

-In the future, the Government could amend the income limit for a residence permit for an employed person by government decree.
-According to the Act now adopted, the income limit should be set at a level where work-based immigration strengthens the general government finances and does not unnecessarily endanger the availability of labour.
+The Government can amend the income limit for a residence permit for an employed person by government decree.
+The income limit should be set at a level where work-based immigration strengthens the general government finances and does not unnecessarily endanger the availability of labour.

 The Government Programme sets an income limit only for the residence permit for an employed person.